-- (6) These rules apply to all students and graduands of the University. - (7) These rules must be read in conjunction with the related documents listed below. - (8) These rules govern student misconduct arising from behavioural misconduct. - (9) These rules do not apply to: - a. student coursework plagiarism and academic misconduct see Student Coursework Plagiarism and Academic Misconduct Rules and Higher Degree Research Student Responsible Research Conduct Policy, and - b. staff misconduct see UNE Code of Conduct for Employees and the procedures for Unsatisfactory Performance, Conduct and Discipline in the current University of New England (Academic Staff) Enterprise Agreement.
+- (6) These rules apply to all students, graduands and graduates of the University. - (7) These rules must be read in conjunction with the related documents listed below. - (8) These rules govern student misconduct arising from behavioural misconduct. - (9) These rules do not apply to: - a. student coursework academic misconduct see Student Coursework Academic Misconduct Rules and Higher Degree Research Student Responsible Conduct Policy and - UNE Representive misconduct see UNE Code of Conductfor UNE Representatives and the procedures for Unsatisfactory Performance, Misconduct/Serious Misconduct in the current UNE Academic and ELC Teaching Staff Collective Agreement.